- What exactly is an adoption profile?

 Please see 8 Tips to Reduce Your Wait for a do-it-yourself profile makeover.
 Or, get a review and recommendations from an adoption profile expert.
 Click here for more information.

 BestLight Adoption Profiles assists you by looking at your profile with a fresh eye and providing recommendations.
-Email Lori or call (303) 437-6614 with questions or to get started.
+Email Lori with questions or to get started.

 Lori is also available to lead Do-It-Yourself Profile Makeover Workshops for groups — please inquire.

-I am Lori, founder of BestLight Adoption Profile Review.
+I am Lori Holden, author of The Open-Hearted Way to Open Adoption and founder of BestLight Adoption Profile Review.
 I have been through the adoption process twice and live with my husband and two children in Denver, CO.
 Previously, I worked in the field of Adult Continuing Education, designing courses and attracting students to them.

 Two things.
 First, I’ve been there, and second, I’ve researched what attracts and what repels for expectant parents as they select among several profiles.